American Support at the United States Embassy in Tel Aviv

 Once we got in, the lady took us straight up to a counter where the clerk already knew us, by name.
 They processed the paperwork in under 3 minutes and told us the passport would be mailed to the house in about two weeks time.

-We discussed what has been going on in our immediate neighborhood and talked about the issues that are more widespread.
+We discussed what has been going on in our immediate neighborhood in addition to widespread issues.

-We continued to the reactions of the Israeli government and talked about what has changed since our story took off.
+We continued to the reactions of the Israeli government and talked about what has changed since our story was aired.
 I was asked what I thought needs to be done in order to correct the problem, and I discussed my ideas with them.